wyldescience/FolSum/README.md

 ## Overview

 **FolSum** is a deep-learning pipeline for automated detection and counting of *Folsomia candida* nymphs from arena images using YOLOv8.
+This model was built using Python [Ultralytics framework](https://github.com/ultralytics/ultralytics) and implemented in Google Colab.

-FolSum was developed to quantify offspring number from images of springtail population containers.
 The workflow includes:

 1. automatic arena cropping
 2. tiling of cropped images